Highlights

 In brief

-A deep shotgun metagenomics study on 234 community-living elderly persons in Singapore identifies species-level changes and key metabolic pathways that potentially influence the ageing process.
+A deep shotgun metagenomics study on 234 community- living elderly persons in Singapore identifies species-level changes and key metabolic pathways linked to ageing.

 © Unsplash